-K92 has completed the refurbishment, plans to restart the Irumafimpa mine project in Papua New Guinea and expects to ramp up gold pre-production in 2017.
+K92 has completed the refurbishment of the Kainantu mine and mill, and restarted the Irumafimpa mine project in Papua New Guinea and expects to ramp up gold pre-production in 2017.

 In addition, the Company intends to complete the underground incline drive from Irumafimpa to Kora with testing to be undertaken along the way.